saitoha/libsixel/README.md

                            SIXEL image.
 No image is shown if this option is specified
--g, --ignore-delay         render GIF animation without delay -d DIFFUSIONTYPE, --diffusion=DIFFUSIONTYPE
+-g, --ignore-delay         render GIF animation without delay -S, --static               render animated GIF as a static image -d DIFFUSIONTYPE, --diffusion=DIFFUSIONTYPE
                            choose diffusion method which used
                            with -p option (color reduction)